Tag: vernon orioles

 1st Place O’s Nest 11 Straight, Leading Fight for Top Playoff Seed

-After a 1-4 start to the season, the Vernon Orioles are now first place in the standings.
+After a 1-4 start to the season, the Vernon Orioles are now in first place.
 The O’s have won 11 consecutive games.
-Dan Trubia is near the top of the leaderboard with 16 RBI, Peter Kelly is tied for the most home runs (3) and Jason Ray is pacing the O’s with 5 wins and a league-leading 49 strikeouts.
+Dan Trubia is near the top of the leaderboard with 16 RBI, Peter Kelly is tied for most home runs (3) and Jason Ray is pacing the O’s with 5 wins and a league-leading 49 strikeouts.

 Vernon is one of GHTBL’s most storied franchises.
 The first Vernon Orioles team joined the league in 1966.
 Mostly due to their success in recent years under Manager Jack Ceppetelli and several returning players, the franchise has amassed a total of 10 Season Titles and 6 Playoff Championships.

-Not far behind Vernon are four other teams with plenty of time to make an ascent up the league table.
+Not far behind Vernon are four other teams with plenty of time to make a run.
 East Hartford Jets and M&T Bank are tied for second place right now.
 Rainbow Graphics have the most wins (13) but have dropped a few head-to-head matchups with Vernon.
 Per usual, Record-Journal Expos are also knocking on the door.

 2020 Pat Barnett Vernon Orioles Pitcher GHTBL